There are many reasons to consider shutting your business. Explore the alternatives, from selling up to finding ways to turn around your finances.

 If this is your reason for thinking about closing down, the best thing to do is take action.
 Ignoring problems won’t make them go away.

 The amount owed can determine your next steps, including:

-Business debt(external link) — Insolvency and Trustee Service
+Business debt(external link) — New Zealand Insolvency and Trustee Service

 Your next step is to get sound advice from a financial professional, eg an accountant, bank manager, business mentor or a business turnaround advisor.